gonzalezdimitriy/ActiveDirectoryLab/README.md

 <h2>Description</h2>
 In the lab I'm going to walk through how to create an Active Directory home lab using Oracle Virtual Box.
-Configuring and runnning the lab definiteley helped to develop my understanding on how active directory and windows networking works, so I'm sure it can do the same for you!
+Configuring and running the lab definiteley helped to develop my understanding on how active directory and windows networking works, so I'm sure it can do the same for you!
 <br />